 You may feel you need some personal advice about your circumstances and the impact on your studies.
-The academic support advisors in Student Success can offer you guidance about your options so you can make an informed decision.
+The Student Success team can offer you guidance about your options so you can make an informed decision.
 They can refer you to other colleagues for individual advice.
-Email asa@newman.ac.uk
+Email studentsuccess@ newman.ac.uk.
+If you would like to speak to a member of the team for specific advice and quidance.